BataBoom/Survivor/README.md

 Login: admin@github.com
 Password: YourAdminPassword (or as defined in .env)

-Admin panel included on /admin though working out some kinks still
+Admin panel included on /admin, publish the assets using: php artisan filament:assets